 When it comes to planning your social media event marketing, the most important step is choosing which networks you’ll focus on.
 It’s better to have a well-developed presence on a few networks than a few lackluster posts on every site.
 So how can you tell which networks are best for your social media event marketing?

-The key is to choose a network where you can reach the most potential attendees.
+The key is to choose a network where you can reach the most potential attendees in a meaningful way.
 That means you need to understand your event’s audience, then find the networks where that audience spends the most time.

 To understand the profile of your attendees, rely on a combination of your event reporting, attendee surveys, and (of course) your own observations.
 Once you have a firm grasp of their characteristics, compare them to users of the top networks below, and make your picks.

-With 1.59 billion monthly active users, Facebook is far and away the most popular social network across ages, genders, and income levels.
-The News Feed is a crowded place to make your event stand out — but also has the potential to connect your event with more than 70% of online adults.
-That’s some serious reach when you’re trying to sell more tickets.
+With over 2 billion monthly active users, Facebook is far and away the most popular social network across ages, genders, and income levels, but the News Feed is a crowded place to make your event stand out — and the recent announcement of algorithm changes that will prioritize friends and family content over brand and business content has made many nervous. — but regardless, Facebook also has the potential to connect your event with more than 70% of online adults, and that’s some serious reach when you’re trying to sell more tickets.

 The network is slightly more popular among women, and most widely used among younger generations.
 That said, the network is still used by more than half of 65+ year olds in the U.S., making it the best network to reach older generations as well.